History of the Jews in Myanmar

 The history of the Jews in Myanmar (formerly Burma) begins primarily in the mid-19th century, when hundreds of Jews emigrated from Iraq during the British colonial period.
 Cochin Jews came from India and both groups were part of the development of the British Empire, becoming allied with the British in Burma (now Myanmar).
-At its height in 1940 the community of Jews in the country stood at 2,500 members.
+At its height in 1940, the community of Jews in the country stood at 2,500 members.

-During and after the Second World War many Jews left the country, first under pressure from the Japanese occupation of Burma, and later because of repression under the newly independent nationalist Burmese government.
+During and after the Second World War, many Jews left the country, first under pressure from the Japanese occupation of Burma, and later because of repression under the newly independent nationalist Burmese government.
 One synagogue survives in Yangon, the capital, and in the 21st century, it attracts an increasing number of tourists.

 History

 The first recorded Jew in the country was Solomon Gabirol, who served as a commander in the army of King Alaungpaya in the 18th century.
 But it was in the mid-19th century, during the British colonial period, that Jewish merchants from Iraq and India began establishing sizable communities in Rangoon and Mandalay.
 The Baghdadi Jews had emigrated from Iraq to escape persecution and being subject to pogroms; they comprised most of the immigrants.
 Cochin Jews and the Bene Israel came from India.
 Under British rule, the local Jewish community prospered as merchants developed small businesses, and traders worked in cotton and rice.

 The Baghdadi Jews established Musmeah Yeshua synagogue in Rangoon; it is the only synagogue still standing in Yangon or the country.
 It was first built in the 1850s as a small wooden structure, then rebuilt in 1896.
 The Jewish cemetery, containing 700 graves, is about six miles away.
 A Jewish school, for children up to middle-school age, had 200 students at its peak in 1910.
-After that some parents sent their children to secular schools, especially as many Jewish men married Burmese or other ethnic women.
+After that, some parents sent their children to secular schools, especially as many Jewish men married Burmese or other ethnic women.
 In some cases, children were sent to India or Great Britain for higher education.

 Jews were so established in their major communities that Rangoon and Pathein both elected Jewish mayors in the early 20th century.
-In this community, a number of the men "married out", to Burmese women.
+In this community, a number of the men "married out" to Burmese women.
 The Jewish community also established ties with British colonial officers and businessmen.
-A second synagogue, Beth El, was opened in 1932, reflecting the growth in population.
-By 1940 the community numbered its peak of 2500 persons. most were involved in business and industry, with "some owning ice factories and bottling plants, others dealing in textiles and timber.
+A second synagogue, Beth El, was opened in 1932, reflecting the population growth.
+By 1940, the community numbered its peak of 2500 persons.
+Most were involved in business and industry, with some owning ice factories and bottling plants, others dealing in textiles and timber.
 The rest were primarily customs officials and traders."